josefhabib/testbench_Nest_Next_Guay/NotesOn-Implementation.md

 > **Creating login form (shadCN)**
 >
 > Once our routes are available we can add components to them.
-ShadCN has "blocks" which are pre-built higher-order widgets like login screens that we can use right out of the box.
+ShadCN has "blocks" (https://ui.shadcn.com/blocks) which are pre-built higher-order widgets like login screens that we can use right out of the box.
+Using the command:
+>> `npx shadcn add login-01`
+> you install the login block and all associated components and stylings.

+> **Creating signup form (shadCN)**
+>

 > **Apply Theme**
 >